Assistant Professor

 Maggie Hansen is a landscape designer and artist who brings multidisciplinary training to the design of public spaces.
 She earned a BA from the University of Chicago and worked in contemporary art and theater before turning to design.
 She holds a Master of Architecture and a Master of Landscape Architecture from the University of Virginia.

 Her design experience includes professional practice and community-based design.
 As a designer at Nelson Byrd Woltz Landscape Architects, she contributed to design on award-winning projects at a range of scales, including the Brooklyn Naval Cemetery, the Overlook Farm Masterplan, and Olana State Historic Site.
 As director of Tulane’s Small Center for Collaborative Design, she led community-based design projects in support of a more equitable New Orleans.
 Under her leadership, the Center developed engagement strategies for youth of all ages, piloted public programming, and fostered relationships across nonprofit, municipal, and grassroots groups.
-Here in Austin, she is a designer with FORGE Landscape Architecture.
+She is currently co-editing a volume that reflects on the Center’s work in service to New Orleans community groups.
+She co-authored the book, SMALLx20: Twenty Years of Community Engaged Design in New Orleans, which illustrates the Center’s approach to design in support of community needs.

 Professor Hansen is the recipient of the 2021-22 School of Architecture Award for Outstanding Teaching (Studio).
 Her students’ design work has been recognized for design excellence through national and state ASLA awards.
-Prior to joining the UTSOA, she was a Visiting Professor in Landscape Architecture at the Pennsylvania State University and a Guest Studio Professor at Kent State University.
+Prior to joining the UT School of Architecture, she was a Visiting Professor in Landscape Architecture at the Pennsylvania State University and a Guest Studio Professor at Kent State University.

 EDUCATION